 Click HERE to view many organizations where students can volunteer.
 Students should contact the organization first to see if they are in need of volunteers.
 Service is about the experience.
 Students can be leaders and create projects that can make an impact in the community.
 Make sure whatever students decide to do is something they are passionate about.
 That way it is less of a chore.
 Click HERE to search for opportunities through the district website.

 Students must complete a Community Service Form & Hours Log and submit it to school for documentation.
-Pre-approval is not required as long as service meets the following guidelines.
 Students should keep copies of all documentation that is submitted to the schools.

 *Projects done during the summer before beginning 9th grade will be considered if a proposal is submitted and approved by the high school the student plans to attend.